richardatval/www.yesproject.org/_posts/2016-11-23-Leadership-group-attends-The-Skills-Show.md

 All group members have the opportunity to receive one-to-one support, volunteering, work experience and go on excursions.

-They meet regularly on Tuesdays 3-5pm and are always looking for new members to join.
+They meet regularly on Tuesdays 3-5pm and they're always looking for new members to join.

 Learn about the [Youth Leadership Group](http://www.yesproject.org/what-you-can-do/lead-and-inspire-people-like-you/) or contact [zuli.s@yesproject.org](mailto:zuli.s@yesproject.org) if you’re interested in joining.